Casual Is Overrated

 It's a sad state of affairs when my husband wants to take me out for our anniversary, but we can't find a single restaurant, in a city of 5 million people, that requires a jacket and tie.
 Not one "formal dining establishment" left.
 One by one, they've gone casual or gone away.
 The last time my husband wore a jacket and tie to a restaurant, the only other man similarly dressed was the waiter.
 Dinner for two cost more than $150 (clearly, this wasn't Golden Corral), but no one felt the need to dress the part.

 A close friend and confidant, upon hearing my argument for sloth, self-interest, and an obsession with comfort as the root of our sartorial rut, offered his own theory.
-One that makes sense, and is, frankly, a lot more interesting than mine.
+One that makes sense, and is more interesting than mine.
 It all started with the slow death of formality, he said, and the birth of the hippie movement in the mid-60s.
 Anything smacking of "the establishment" became undesirable.
-It was the beginning of "anti-elitism" (shorthand for "we frown upon anything that makes us feel poor and stupid, even if that stance increases our odds of remaining that way").
+It was the beginning of "anti-elitism" (shorthand for "We frown upon anything that makes us feel poor and stupid, even if that stance increases our odds of remaining that way").

 Gone were waist cinchers, wiggle dresses, gloves and cocktail hats (which, ironically, were de rigueur for all echelons of society, not only the rich and well-educated).
 In came bell bottoms and burning bras.
 Sure, a lot was gained in those years.
 But did we have to lose the shirtwaist and the pencil skirt in the bargain?

-In the 80s, my friend continued, the pendulum swung back just a bit to the relatively more formal (than boho, anyway) preppie look epitomized by Ralph Lauren's image of the perfect American life -- clean cut, impeccably (albeit casually) dressed.
+In the 80s, my friend continued, the pendulum swung back just a bit to the relatively more formal (than boho) preppie look epitomized by Ralph Lauren's image of the perfect American life -- clean cut, impeccably (albeit casually) dressed.
 Call it "rich and rumpled."

 But prosperity was short-lived.
 Bubbles burst, and we have now settled into what my friend calls "lowest common denominator fashion" -- think J. Crew and the GAP.
 Nice enough, but never more than "business casual."
 Why?
 Because anti-elitism has become a nationwide movement.
 These days, dressing up is equated with snobbery.
 It's frowned upon because it is considered a political statement.
-It is, my friend said, considered "elitist."
+It's considered "elitist."